nginx/agent/site/content/configuration/configure-nginx-agent-features.md

+---
-# Configure NGINX Agent Features
+title: "Configure NGINX Agent Features"
+draft: false
+weight: 300
+toc: true
+tags: [ "docs" ]
+docs: "DOCS-933"
+categories: ["configuration"]
+doctypes: ["task"]
+---

 ## Overview

-This guide explains how to enable or disable NGINX Agent features.
+This guide describes the NGINX Agent features, and how to enable and disable features using the NGINX Agent configuration file.

 ## Before you begin